Sergi Samper

-Sergi Samper Montaña (born 20 January 1995) is a Spanish professional footballer who plays for Japanese club Vissel Kobe as a defensive midfielder.
+Sergi Samper Montaña (born 20 January 1995) is a Spanish professional footballer who plays as a defensive midfielder for Ekstraklasa club Motor Lublin.

-Formed at Barcelona from the age of six, he played mainly in the reserve team and made 13 first-team appearances, of which only one in La Liga, where he played 22 further games for Granada and Las Palmas.
-In 2019 he moved to Vissel Kobe, playing over 100 games and winning the Emperor's Cup in his first year.
+Formed at Barcelona from the age of six, he featured mainly for the reserve team and made 13 first-team appearances, of which only one in La Liga, where he played 22 further games for Granada and Las Palmas while on loan.
+In 2019, he moved to Japanese club Vissel Kobe, totalling 107 matches and winning the Emperor's Cup in his first year.
+He also played for Andorra in the Segunda División, and Motor Lublin in the Polish Ekstraklasa.

 Club career

 Barcelona

 Born in Barcelona, Catalonia, Samper joined FC Barcelona's youth setup in 2001 at age 6, after a successful trial.
 On 9 May 2013, he signed a four-year professional contract.

-On 10 June 2013, Samper was promoted to the reserves who competed in Segunda División.
+On 10 June 2013, Samper was promoted to the reserves who competed in the Segunda División.
 He made his professional debut on 17 August in a 2–1 away defeat against CD Mirandés, appearing in a further 39 matches during the season to help to a third-place finish.

 Samper made his first-team debut on 17 September 2014, starting in a 1–0 home victory over APOEL FC in the group stage of the UEFA Champions League; this made him the first player to rise through all of the ranks from the age of six.
 His first match in La Liga took place the following 12 March, when he came on as a 59th-minute substitute for Andrés Iniesta in the 6–0 home rout of Getafe CF.

 In July 2016, Samper extended his contract until 2019 with a one-year further option and a buyout clause of €50 million, and in the following month he joined Granada CF on a season-long loan.
 After the Andalusians relegation, he was not issued a squad number in August 2017 by Barcelona manager Ernesto Valverde and was sent to UD Las Palmas on another temporary deal.
 The spell was cut short in January 2019 after a fibula fracture and left-ankle internal ligament break.

 Vissel Kobe

 On 4 March 2019, Samper terminated his contract with Barcelona and left the Camp Nou after 18 years.
-Three days later, he joined J1 League club Vissel Kobe on a four-year contract.
+Three days later, he joined J1 League club Vissel Kobe on a four-year deal.

-Playing alongside former Barcelona players Iniesta and David Villa, Samper won the Emperor's Cup in his first year in Japan, but was absent from the final victory over Kashima Antlers.
-The following 8 February he started in the Super Cup, a penalty shootout win over Yokohama F. Marinos after a 3–3 draw.
+Playing alongside former Barcelona players Iniesta and David Villa, Samper won the Emperor's Cup in his first year in Japan, but was absent from the final win over Kashima Antlers.
+The following 8 February he started in the Super Cup, a penalty shootout defeat of Yokohama F. Marinos after a 3–3 draw.

+Andorra

+Samper returned to the Spanish second division on 28 July 2023, after agreeing to a two-year contract with FC Andorra.
+As the campaign ended in relegation, he scored his only goal on 3 December to help the hosts beat SD Huesca 1–0 through a close-range header in the 90th minute.